Applying dendrochronology for genomic resilience

 Method development

-• Use year-to-year growth and climate data to identify which climatic conditions UK tree populations are best adapted to and use this data more precisely estimate how well their genetics match future climates, including extreme weather events.
+• Use year-to-year growth and climate data to identify which climatic conditions UK tree populations are best adapted to and use this data to more precisely estimate how well their genetics match future climates, including extreme weather events.

 Method validation